dbatu00/PI-Case/README.md

 # PI Case
-add the input file into bin/debug/net6.0
+input file needs to be in:PI Case\bin\Debug\net6.0 output file is in the same location